visionbike/Simple-Object-Grasping/README.md

     return contours, centroids
 ```

-The centroids and corresponding angle will then used to point out the 3D position and the orientation for TM robot arm to grasp objects.
+The centroids and corresponding angle will then are used to point out the 3D position and the orientation for TM robot arm to grasp objects.
 The `TMRobot` class, which is defined in `./robot_control/tm_robot.py`, uses the API provide by TM Driver to control robot.
 You need to define `WORLD_POINT_INIT` value to specify the starting position that the robot is ready to do the grasping task.